thomasabishop/eolas/Electronics/Digital_Circuits/Half_adder_and_full_adder.md

 | F   | F   | T        |

 It is therefore possible to implement a half-adder with just these two logic gates:

+The digital circuit above has the same inputs and outputs as the half adder diagram above.

+<iframe src="https://circuitverse.org/simulator/embed/half-adder-67b14a9f-d1ed-4240-ab19-1d753f18a40d" style="border-width:; border-style: solid; border-color:;" name="myiframe" id="projectPreview" scrolling="no" frameborder="1" marginheight="0px" marginwidth="0px" height="500" width="500" allowFullScreen></iframe>

+## Full adder

+As the half adder only calculates the least significant bit, it is not sufficient by itself to complete a binary addition; it cannot account for movements in binary place value.
+To carry out full calculations it must be supplemented with the full adder.

+The full adder takes in three inputs and has two inputs.
+It is identical to the half-adder apart from the fact that one of its inputs is **carry-in**.
+This is obviously equivalent to the value that is designated as **carry-out** in a half adder